kienankb/dotfiles/README.md

 1. go through and change all the settings
 2. install the stuff in `install/applications`
 3. install homebrew
-4. set up bash, git, ssh key, patched Hack font
+4. set up bash, git, ssh key, patched Hack font, nvm
 5. install the stuff in `install/homebrew`